-Achieving enlightenment is the easiest thing in the world if you put others first – yet that can seem like the hardest thing to achieve.
+Enlightenment is the easiest thing in the world if you put others first – and yet that’s a deceptively tough ask.

-To give the book its full title, Everyday Enlightenment is about ‘Walking the path to happiness in the modern world’.
-In other words, everyday things anyone can do to feel more at peace with themselves and the world.
+To give the book its full title, Everyday Enlightenment is about “walking the path to happiness in the modern world”.
+In other words, these are everyday things anyone can do to feel more at peace with themselves and the world.

-To be fair, this doesn’t have to involve sitting in a cave.
-Instead, the book offers various ways in which to be ‘present’ in everyday life.
-Meditation is one aspect (covered here in very brief outline), along with watching nature, caring for the environment, giving up attachments, facing up to ‘burning emotions’ and even contemplating death.
+There’s also watching nature, caring for the environment, giving up attachments, facing up to burning emotions and even contemplating death.
 It’s about being gentle with yourself and others and practicing gratitude, because nothing is permanent and everything is therefore a gift.

 This book doesn’t claim to make you a better business leader – and it may not even make you a better Buddhist – but it does serve to underline how much we accept about modern life without questioning whether it truly makes us happy.

-His Holiness the Gyalwang Drukpa, Everyday Enlightenment: Walking the Path to Happiness in the Modern World.
-London: Michael Joseph, 2012
+Everyday Enlightenment: Walking the Path to Happiness in the Modern World, by His Holiness the Gyalwang Drukpa

 What to read next